What is the whistleblower policy?

 John could hire an attorney and sue his employer for violating this policy.
 If John could prove that his employer demoted him or adjusted his salary as a retaliatory measure, John would have a successful case.

 If you have filed a complaint with the police based upon known or assumed illegal activity in Atlanta, you are protected under whistleblower policy.
 Your employer may not take any type of negative action against you simply because you filed a complaint, whether or not that complaint was based on fact and found to be accurate.
-An experienced attorney can assist you.
+An Atlanta whistle blowing lawyer can assist you.